 “Hey, there, it’s ultrasound calling.
 We need Mrs. R. here in an two hours.
 Do you know if she can drink?”
 (No idea.)
 Does she have a catheter?
 (No idea.)
 Well, we’ll need her to have a full bladder before we do the scan.”
-(Okey dokey.
+Okey dokey.
 Message to nurse to get patient drinking/turn up IV, and clamp catheter/tell patient not to pee.
-Copy U/S order in chart, and set my phone alarm to ring so I remember to call the porter in a couple of hours.”

 “Hi, Phyllis, it’s Friendly Nurse calling from Red Zone.
 Do you know if Ms. W. has a breakfast order?
 Can you check the computer and see?
 If not, will you order her a tray?”

 “Sure.
-What kind of a diet is she on?”
+What kind of a diet can she have?”

 “Oh, just a regular one.